Best practices for all isolation architectures

 Below are some identity governance principles to consider across all the tenant configurations for isolation.

 No standing access - No human identities should have standing access to perform privileged operations in isolated environments.
-Azure Role-based access control (RBAC) integrates with Azure AD Privileged Identity Management (PIM).
-PIM provides just-in-time activation determined by security gates such as Multi-Factor Authentication, approval workflow, and limited duration.
+Azure Role-based access control (RBAC) integrates with Microsoft Entra Privileged Identity Management (PIM).
+PIM provides just-in-time activation determined by security gates such as multifactor authentication, approval workflow, and limited duration.

 Number of admins - Organizations should define minimum and maximum number of humans holding a privileged role to mitigate business continuity risks.
 With too few privileged roles, there may not be enough time-zone coverage.
 Mitigate security risks by having as few administrators as possible, following the least-privilege principle.